nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

     return result;
 }
 ```
-This code is much more flexible than our first attempt, and at the same time it’s easy to read and to use!
+This code is much more flexible than our first attempt and, at the same time, it’s easy to read and to use!

 However, when you want to pass new behaviour to your filterStudent method, you’re forced to one of the following two options: